Yesterday, we covered how to hem your jeans the professional way. In that post, I mentioned that you have to have a jean-a-ma-jig.

 Do you see how I have the gadget butted up against the seam where it is the thickest?
 You can tell I’ve already stitched the seam, but I wanted to let you see how it lines up with the gizmo.
 Once you have sewn over the hump and completely passed it, then take the gizmo out and make sure the presser foot is still down and continue sewing around the hem.
 It’s easier than it looks, but e-mail me or leave a comment if you have any trouble.
 We’re all about helping you get it right!

-Here’s where you can buy one:
+Here’s where you can buy a Jean-a-ma-jig online.

 At $3.48, it’s a bargain.
 See how inexpensive your toys are when you sew?!!!